-Planned internal audits are scheduled and performed in accordance with approved procedures or checklists to provide comprehensive, independent verification, and evaluation of QAP compliance, performance criteria, and program effectiveness.
-Important to Safety (10 CFR 71 and 72) activities shall be audited based on the activity's importance to safety; however, each applicable quality criterion shall be audited at least once each year.
-Audit of QAP elements applicable to other activities conducted under the QAP shall be completed for each functional area within a period of 2 years.
+Planned internal audits are scheduled annually and performed in accordance with approved procedures or checklists to provide comprehensive, independent verification, and evaluation of QAP compliance, performance criteria, and program effectiveness.
 The audit scope encompasses an evaluation of quality system practices and/or procedures and the effectiveness of their implementation, monitoring of operations and activities, and a review of pertinent documents and their control and maintenance.